How target distributions shape optimal stochastic resetting: Optimization over heterogeneous resetting

-\textit{Optimization of heterogeneous resetting.- } We now move to the general case with heterogeneous resetting $r(x)$.
-Similarly to the homogeneous case, whether or not bulk resetting is advantageous is controlled by the derivative of the average MFPT with respect to the resetting rate, evaluated at $r(x) \equiv 0$.
-However, now this quantity is a functional derivative, specifically
+We now move to the general case with heterogeneous resetting $r(x)$.
+Similarly to the homogeneous case, whether or not bulk resetting is advantageous is controlled by the sign of the derivative of the average MFPT with respect to the resetting rate, evaluated at $r(x) \equiv 0$.
+For heterogeneous resetting, the key quantity is thus